The Tunnels at the End of the Light

 to our most cherished lies

-succumbing only to
+succumbing only to the disease spawned

-by the vilest of thoughts
+by the vilest of human thoughts

-all of this for us
+that god made all of this for us

-but have faith do not
+but have faith

-give up on hope
+do not give up on hope

-soon a cantankerous intrepid few
+a cantankerous intrepid few

 like the brightest autumn leaves

-in a neglected city park
+gather in a neglected city park

 or at the end of a sweep